sigasi/sigasi_insights/manual/editor.md

 ### Autocompletion interface

 Autocompletions may come from different sources, as will be discussed in the following sections.
 However, the user interface to initiate them is always the same.
-At any point as you are entering code, you can press **CTRL+SPACE** and the tool will suggest appropriate autocompletions.
+At any point as you are entering code, you can press **Ctrl+Space** and the tool will suggest appropriate autocompletions.

 Some autocompletions are templates which require further user input.
 In such a case, the editor goes into a special *template editing* mode after the autocompletion has been performed.
 You can use TAB to cycle through the items that have to be modified or completed.
 When done, you can press ENTER to return to the normal editing mode.
 The cursor will be placed at an appropriate position to continue working.